saiashirwad/parserator/README.md

 # Parserator

-Parser combinators for TypeScript, written to be read.
+Parser combinators for TypeScript.

-You build a parser out of small functions and compose them with plain TypeScript.
-No grammar files, no codegen, no build step.
-Generator syntax makes a parser look like the grammar it implements, and the types follow along.
+You write a parser as a generator function.
+Each `yield*` runs a smaller parser and hands back its value.
+The return type of the function is the type of the parser.
+No grammar file, no codegen step.

 ```typescript
 import { parser, char, regex } from "parserator"